wizeline/web-components-react-bindings/README.md

 ## Using Namespaces

-If all your `web-components` share the same prefix/namespace (e.g. `custom-`) then you can create a namespace to intantiate those component easily.
+If all your `web-components` share the same prefix/namespace (e.g. `my-components-`) then you can create a namespace to intantiate those component easily.

-First, create a file to create and export your namespace (e.g. `customWebComponents.js`):
+First, create a file to create and export your namespace (e.g. `myComponents.js`):

 ```js
 import { createNamespace } from 'web-components-react-bindings'